n0t0/kubernetes/README.md

 ### Healthchecks

 - run a command in a container periodically
+- livenessProbes
 - periodic checks on a URL (HTTP)

+### readinessProbes

+- livenessProbes indicate whether the container is running --> if the check fails, the container will be restarted
+- readinessProbes indicate whether the container is ready to serve requests --> if the check fails, the container will not be restarted, but the Pod's IP address will be removed from the Service, so it'll not serve any requests anymore

+### Pod State

+- Pending
+- Succeeded
+- Failed
+- Unknown

+### Pod Lifecycle

+- initContainers:
+- licecycle: postStart: preStop:

+$ watch n1 kubectl get pods

+### Secrets

+- external vault services
+- use secrets as environment variables
+- use secrets as a file in a pod
+- use an external image to pull secrets (from private image registry)

+$ echo -n "root" > ./username.txt
+$ echo -n "password" > ./password.txt
+$ kubectl create secret generic db-user-pass --from-file=./username.txt --from-file=./password.txt

+$ kubectl create secret generic ssl-certificate --from-file=ssh-privatekey=~/.ssh/id_rsa --ssl-cert-=ssl-cert=mysslcert.crt

+- you can create a pod that exposes the secrets as environment variables
+- provite secrets in a secrets file

+### WebUI

+$ kubectl config view

+### Service Discovery (advanced) with DNS

+- /etc/kubernetes/addons - on master node
+- to make DNS work, a pod will need a Service definition

+$ host app1-service.default.svc.cluster.local

+### ConfigMap

+- expose as environment variables

+### Ingress

+- inbound connection to the cluster

+### External DNS

+### Volumes

+- NFS
+- Cephfs

 ###################
 ### Run a Pod